Multi-party Semi-quantum Secret Sharing Protocol based on Measure-flip and Reflect Operations: Simulation and Discussion

+In terms of the type of shared secret information, our protocol offers a distinct advantage that it can share specific information among $n$ classical users, whereas the previous MSQSS protocol was limited to sharing random secret information.
+Sharing specific secret information is necessary in some secure multi-party scenarios, such as in the financial field or the healthcare field, where transaction information and patient privacy data shared by multiple parties need to be deterministic.
+Our protocol can meet the task requirements of these specific scenarios and provides users with a reliable solution for secure multi-party collaboration.

-(1) In our protocol, the secret keys are constructed by the classical users' operations.
+In addition, in our protocol, the secret keys are constructed by the classical users' operations.
 That is, both the measured qubits and reflected qubits can be used as the secret keys.
 While in previous MSQSS protocols, the reflected qubits are usually used for eavesdropping checks, not as secret keys.
+By increasing the utilization of transmission particles, the efficiency of the protocol is improved.
 Table 2 clearly shows that our protocol has higher qubit efficiency.

-(2) The ability of the quantum party is further limited in our protocol.
-Except for the devices needed to prepare the quantum states, only single-particle measurement technology is adopted.
-However, in previous MSQSS protocols, entangled state measurement is usually required.

-(3) Alice can share specific messages to $n$ classical parties in our protocol, rather than random messages like previous protocols.
-Obviously, it makes more sense to share specific messages than random messages in practice.